 You’re no help, you know?
 I could use a little guidance here.
 But maybe it’s the blind leading the blind, he sighed.
 Okay so walking out of the Gash is a no go.
 What else can I do?

 The second way out was the Lifts.
-There were over 100 glass elevators that could take you from the Below to any level of Reach, well, and a level that you were approved for.
-But you had to swipe your ID to be allowed to use them.
+There were over 100 glass elevators that could take one from the Below to any level of Reach, well, a level that one was approved for.
+But he would have to swipe his ID to be allowed to use them.
 People normally had free reign to go from the Below to the Mid, but nothing above that unless you had business there.
-Even if Caden was willing to swipe his ID and make a record of being down here today - which he wasn’t - his wallet and ID were gone.
-Probably destroyed when he became the white dragon or in a pile at the bottom of the Drop.
+Even if Caden was willing to swipe his ID and make a record of being down here today - which he wasn’t - his wallet and ID were gone so he couldn't.
+That stuff was probably destroyed when he became the dragon or rested in a useless pile at the bottom of the Drop.

 Great, so I’m going to have to go to the DMV to get a new license and cancel my credit cards.

 This mundane thought had him laughing, which had people staring at him.
 He quickly clamped his lips together.
 But a few chuckles still managed to burst out.